-The BS numbers recommended by the popular institutions or organizations for healthy, pre-diabetes and diabetes are generally slightly in a high side.
-These institutions do so base on an older study, which predicted those who have diagnosed as pre-diabetes has progressed to diabetes early due to mental strain.
+The BS numbers recommended by the famous institutions or organizations for healthy, prediabetes and diabetes are generally slightly in a high side.
+These institutions do so basely on an earlier study, which predicted those who have diagnosed as pre-diabetes has progressed to diabetes early due to mental strain.
 Thus, they push the numbers slightly to a higher range to stop diabetes progression.

 However, many health professionals think their patients are intelligent, smarter, and brave enough.
-Therefore, the patients are strong to take challenge and considering it as an alarm in preventing diabetes.
+Therefore, the patients are keen to take the challenge and considering it as an alarm in preventing diabetes.

-If your blood-glucose levels are more than the above-said range, then you are at increased risk towards diabetes.
-Thus, require taking necessary steps to prevent diabetes; otherwise, diabetes may develop within next few years or decades.
+If your blood glucose levels are more than the above-said range, then you are at increased risk towards diabetes.
+Thus, they require taking necessary steps to prevent diabetes; otherwise, diabetes may develop within the next few years or decades.

 You are not only risked towards diabetes; additionally, even undiagnosed as diabetes for years, your body develops diabetes complications, read on to know why.

 Nerve damage begins even during impaired glucose tolerance: